Grantparton/in-memory-filesystem/README.md

 and adjust their paths accordingly.
 This is something I'd want to dig deeper on if I had more time to work on the project.

+One particular area of implementation I'd like to discuss is how

 ## Extensions
-I chose to tackle three extensions: move/copy, operations on paths, and linking.
+I chose to tackle four extensions: move/copy, file contents, operations on paths, and linking.
 The latter two were more interesting given my design structure because I had to introduce a helper function to navigate the tree with special directories in place (. and ..) which at its core was a translator between any type of path